How to Install an SSL Certificate on Postfix?

 You have now successfully installed an SSL Certificate on your Postfix server!

-As a precautionary measure, it’s recommended to conduct a thorough assessment of your newly installed SSL Certificate on Postfix to identify any errors or vulnerabilities.
+As a precautionary measure, conducting a thorough assessment of your newly installed SSL Certificate on Postfix is recommended to identify any errors or vulnerabilities.
 Utilize robust SSL tools to receive immediate feedback on all aspects of your SSL Certificate and its setup.